amminer/ansifier/README.md

 Note that `ansifier` does NOT seem to play nice with [bpython](https://bpython-interpreter.org/), which is a real shame because I love that program.
-Other similar environments which also make use of ANSI escapes may be similarly disagreeable to `ansifier`'s emissions. tmux is also a problem at the moment.
+Other similar environments which also make use of ANSI escapes may find `ansifier`'s emissions disagreeable. tmux is also a problem at the moment.

 ## 📦 Installation <a name = "installation"></a>